Throdne/WS1Helpers/Logging/README.md

 The logging function allows you to log messages with different severity levels (Info, Warning, Error, Debug) and saves them to a specified log file.

-## Usage

-1. **Start the collection for device logs via the WS1 UEM Console**:
-   - Navigate to the Workspace ONE UEM admin console.
-   - Go to `Devices > Select a device > More Actions > Request Device Log`.
-   - Make sure to select "HUB" logs

-2. **Download Device Logs**:
-   - Navigate to `Devices > Select the same device > More > Shred Device Logs`.
-   - Download the spanned `.zip` files.
-WS1 separates the logs into parts; there might be more than one file.

 ## Function Overview

 ### `Write-Log`